great-northern-diver/loon/website/md/learn_display_graph.md

 </Tcl>

-If you have followed this example the `ids` method should return a list with ids `graph0`, `graph1`, `graph2`, and `graph3`, where the order of the ids is how they appear in the graphswitch widget.
+If you have followed this example then the `ids` method should return a list with the ids `graph0`, `graph1`, `graph2` and `graph3`, where the order of the ids is how they appear in the graphswitch widget.
 To move a graph to a different position in the list do as follows

 <R>